Advertiser Disclosure

 For starters, you can apply for multiple cards in 1 day, and while it is unlikely that both will be automatically approved, Barclays will often combine these applications into a single hard inquiry.

-Data points have shown that Barclays will have a look at the prior spending on your current cards to determine whether to approve you for a new card.
-So if you’re considering opening a new card with the issuer, and seldom put spend on the current card you have, you may want to work that current card into your regular rotation for a few months before submitting an application.
+Data points have shown that Barclays will examine your prior spending on your current cards to determine whether to approve you for a new card.
+So, if you’re considering opening a new card with the issuer and seldom spend on the current card you have, you may want to work that current card into your regular rotation for a few months before submitting an application.

 Hot Tip: A final Barclays rule to be aware of is the 6/24 rule.
 While it is a soft rule that they don’t apply in all cases, it has been listed as a reason for denial for enough people to be worth mentioning.